Coronary artery disease

 Some obese patients with CAD may consider having bariatric surgery (stomach bypass) to lose excess weight.
 The weight lost after surgery can help improve blood pressure, cholesterol, blood sugar and other factors associated with CAD.

-PDE5 inhibitor drugs sildenafil (Viagra), vardenafil (Levitra), tadalafil (Cialis), avanafil (Stendra) are safe and helpful for most patients with stable CAD who have issues with erectile dysfunction.
-However, patients who take nitrate drugs in any form must never take PDE5 inhibitors.
+PDE5 inhibitor drugs like sildenafil (Viagra), vardenafil (Levitra), tadalafil (Cialis), avanafil (Stendra) are safe and helpful for most patients with stable CAD who have issues with erectile dysfunction.
+However, people who take nitrate drugs in any form must never take PDE5 inhibitors.
+PDE5 inhibitors should be used with caution in men who have recently suffered a heart attack or stroke as well as men with unstable angina.

 Influenza Vaccination (Flu Shot)